Rule 14-712. Qualifications for admission based on UBE.

 (a) Application and admission timing.
 An application may be filed at any time.
 Processing the application and character and fitness investigation require a minimum of four months to complete.

 (b) UBE score transferability.
 An Applicant who has taken and completed the UBE in a single administration in a jurisdiction other than Utah may transfer the UBE score by filing an application provided:

 (b)(1) the Applicant meets all the requirements of Rule 14-703 or Rule 14-704;

 (b)(2) the Applicant has not been denied by any jurisdiction on character and fitness grounds;

 (b)(3) the UBE score is 270 or above; and

-(c) Time limitations on transferability.
-The transferability of the UBE score will be subject to the following time limitations:
+(c) Time limits on transferability.
+Transferring the UBE score is subject to the following time limits: